 We all love food.
 No one is an exception, I guess.
-But sometimes, it happens that the foods that are rich in nutrients and easily digestible have no taste, or that the foods filled with taste miss healthy ingredients.
+Sometimes, the foods that are rich in nutrients and easily digestible have no taste, or that the foods filled with taste miss healthy ingredients.
 But we can’t give up either thing, right?

-Good news for you: you don’t need to sacrifice any of those things, because I am now going to share with you a worldwide popular recipe for idli batter, and more specifically, Idly and Chutney.
+Good news for you: you don’t need to sacrifice any of those things because I am now going to share a worldwide popular recipe for idli batter, and more specifically, Idly and Chutney.

-Actually, this cool idli recipe came to my mind when I was thinking about preparing healthy and delicious food to serve people of all ages.
+Actually, this cool idli recipe came to my mind when I thought about preparing healthy and delicious food to serve people of all ages.

 The surprising thing is that the batter of idli has all the nutrients that the body needs.
 Plus, it is easy to make, and it is tasty.
 Idly is undoubtedly a full-fledged healthy breakfast for you, yet, you should have it with a superb and spicy side dish to enjoy ‘n’ number of idlies.
 That’s where our idli batter recipe comes in handy.

-Although there are many varieties of chutney and other side dishes you can prepare for Idlies, today, I have chosen Coconut Chutney.
+Although there are many chutney varieties and other side dishes you can prepare for Idlies, I have chosen Coconut Chutney.